March 30, 2022 Aquatic Courses

 A lifeguard is an essential member of our society since they are responsible for the safety and rescue of swimmers, surfers, and other water sports enthusiasts.
 However, if you wish to work as a lifeguard, you must first finish the Bronze Medallion WA and Grey Medallion WA courses required for all lifeguards in Australia.

-If you need training or services from the finest professionals in Australia, West Coast Water Safety is the place to go.
+If you need training or services from the finest professionals in Australia, West Coast Water Safety is the best aquatic safety training academy to go to.
 Our Bronze Medallion WA course will be a great help if you desire the profession of a lifeguard.
-Visit our website to learn more about the numerous services provided by WCWS.